Central research institutions

 The central institutions at FAU boost interdisciplinary collaboration in research, teaching and knowledge transfer going beyond the traditional faculty-based structure.

-The Optical Imaging Centre Erlangen (OICE) was established in 2012 and is a Central Institute at FAU.
+The Optical Imaging Centre Erlangen (OICE) was established in 2012 and is one of the central institutions at FAU.
 It was founded based on the close collaboration between FAU and the Max Planck Institute for the Science of Light (MPL).
 OICE’s mission is to provide and co-ordinate access to high-end optical microscopes in its Core Facility Unit (CFU) and to develop new microscope systems and techniques in its Exploratory Research Unit (ERU).
 The Educational Training Unit (ETU) provides training for students and researchers in placements and seminars.
 Go to website

 ZeLLIT is a central FAU institution and focuses on research on teaching and learning, innovation and transfer.
 It consists of three FAU institutes: